What You Need to Know about Comas

 MRI (Magnetic Resonance Imaging)

-A MRI uses an imaging technique to provide a more detailed view of the brain structure than CT scans.
-A MRI is advantageous for examination of the brain stem and cerebellum structure (deep brain structures), since these views can be limited on a CT scan.
+An MRI uses an imaging technique to provide a more detailed view of the brain structure than CT scans.
+A MRI is advantageous for examination of the brainstem and cerebellum structure (deep brain structures), since these views can be limited on a CT scan.

 Other types of tests might include: